abishekg/WebSockets-NodeJS/README.md

 3) Launch the Shore and the Vessel Code

 Add files to the Send folder of Vessel to send files from Vessel to Shore.
 Similiar set up on the Shore side.
+The files are transmitted via the Server from either end and received in the receiving folder on the other end.